Need to Make an Effective Plan for Decluttering? This article will help you create a plan to clean out and organize your home.

 This guide will help identify what works for you, what doesn’t, and how to fix it.
 As you read through these next questions, really think about the answers.
 It might even help to jot them down and make a few notes.
 Make plans that will be functional in your home at this moment, with the people that live there.
 Plan for the people and home you have, and you will end up with a lot more peace.
 We want to create a home that functions around your people as much as possible.
 It’s easier to change systems than people.

-Before You Begin Decluttering Ask these Questions
+To Create a Plan for Decluttering Ask these Questions

 1. What do people always need help finding in your home?